 I wish you a successful planting season and hope you are as excited as I am to see those field health images begin appearing in your account!
 Your Climate FieldView dealer can consult with you to help you understand your field health images and what they are telling you about your field, or feel free to contact the Climate Support Team at (888) 924-7475 or email@example.com.

 About The Author

-Keely works on the Geospatial Research team at The Climate Corporation analyzing satellite and aerial imagery to provide better in-season field health insights to farmers.
+Keely works on the Geospatial Research team at Climate LLC analyzing satellite and aerial imagery to provide better in-season field health insights to farmers.
 She earned a Master of Arts in Geography and a Doctor of Philosophy (PhD) in Geography and Remote Sensing from the University of California, Santa Barbara.
 She grew up on a corn and soy farm in central Illinois.